carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

    - **16× convolutional compressor** for optical downsampling
    - **CLIP-based encoder** for global semantic alignment

-3. **Output:** 64–400 vision tokens per page (vs. thousands of text tokens)
+3. **Output:** 64 – 400 vision tokens per page (vs. thousands of text tokens)

 That **16× convolutional downsampling** (e.g., 4,096 image patches → 256 compressed tokens) is the core enabler.
-It allows a model to “see” far more information in the same context length—turning a 10k-token document into just a few hundred high-information tokens.
+It allows a model to “see” far more information in the same context length, turning a 10k-token document into just a few hundred high-information tokens.

 ---